riceissa/issarice.com/README.md

 # Source for issarice.com

 This repository hosts the files needed to compile my website,
 <https://issarice.com>.
-The website is compiled from a set of (mainly) markdown
+The website is compiled from a set of (mainly)
-files using Pandoc and a Makefile.
-Assuming one has the prerequisites to compile the site (Pandoc ≥2.0 with [pandocfilters][pf] ≥1.4.0 and GNU Make; there are also some database and Python requirements for the work page, which are harder to describe) just do from the shell:
+markdown files using Pandoc and a Makefile.
+Assuming one has the prerequisites to compile the site (see [build requirements](#build-requirements) below) just do from the shell:

     make fullsite